Baltimore County Public Library: Unionization

 In April 2021, several Maryland General Assembly legislators drafted and passed legislation, supported by workers and union officials, allowing Baltimore County Public Library staff to collectively bargain in April 2021.
 The bill gave the requirement that after union organizers collect signatures from 30% of a library systems employees, then at least 50% have to vote in favor of joining a union before negotiations with library administration begins.
 Prior to the bill's approval, libraries in Montgomery County and Prince George's County formed unions, while Baltimore County Public Library employees noted an intention to hold an election in September 2021.

 On December 31, 2021, workers in Baltimore County Public Library (BCPL) system unionized with the International Association of Machinists and Aerospace Workers, after a several-year-long union drive.
 The union vote passed with a 77% approval rating.

 On May 1, 2022, 460 BCPL employees, from the library's administrative office and 19 library branches, ratified "their first union contract" with overwhelming support.
 The agreement includes pay increases and paid leave for employees.
 On September 13, 2022, the financial portions of the first contract were ratified after Baltimore County Council approved money to be allocated for this purpose.

+BCPL supervisory staff were granted collective bargaining rights in 2026 after the passage of HB0388/SB0253.

+Layoffs

+On November 12, 2025, Library CEO Sonia Alcántara-Antoine announced that the Baltimore County Public Library would be "phasing out" fourteen part-time librarians, effectively laying them off immediately.
+Library representatives stated that the previous administration had decided to phase out the position over a decade prior.
+Members of the Baltimore County Council criticized the move, citing the fact that the county budget provided funds to BCPL for these positions through the end of the fiscal year on June 30, 2026.
+Neither the county council nor the library's Board of Trustees were notified of the decision prior to the layoffs.
+IAM Local 4538, the union representing Baltimore County Public Library workers, also criticized the move and organized with allies to reinstate the librarians.
+Following significant public backlash, Alcántara-Antoine announced two days later on November 14 that BCPL would reinstate all fourteen librarians effective immediately.

+On November 17, Alcántara-Antoine announced that BCPL Human Resources Director Robin Linton was no longer employed with the system, stating the "decision reflects our responsibility towards taking meaningful steps to rebuild confidence and trust within this organization.”
+The next day, Alcántara-Antoine faced further backlash at the BCPL Board of Trustees meeting, where members of IAM Local 4538, unionized library workers from other public library systems in Maryland, and community members voiced their concerns with the library's actions and Alcántara-Antoine leadership.
+On December 9, the BCPL Board of Trustees announced that they had parted ways with Alcántara-Antoine.